OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ ./build/tools/make_standalone_toolchain.py --arch arm --api 24 --install-dir /tmp/android-7-toolchain
 ```

-This creates a standalone toolchain for Android 7.0 in the directory `/tmp/android-7-toolchain`.
+This creates a standalone toolchain for Android 7.0 (API level 24) in the directory `/tmp/android-7-toolchain`.
 For convenience, you can export an environment variable that points to your toolchain directory, (we'll be using this in the examples).
 Run the following command or add it to your `.bash_profile` or other startup script:

 ```shell
 $  export TOOLCHAIN=/tmp/android-7-toolchain